-You guys, these are so simple and delicious and fast and easy and adaptable, once you've had them in your face you'll be wondering what you did without them.
-Serve 'em with a side of Black Bean and Corn Salsa and you'll be winning at life!
+You guys, these are so simple and delicious and fast and easy and adaptable.
+Once you've had them, you'll be wondering what you did without them.
+I highly, HIGHLY recommend that you serve 'em with a side of my favorite easy Fresh Peach Salsa when peaches are in season, or this HNL community fave Black Bean and Corn Salsa when they are not.

 First up, cauliflower gets chopped up and tossed onto a sheet pan.
 Drizzle that cauli with some olive oil, throw down your spices, and get in there with your hands to micromanage the distribution of it all.